Communication Studies (CMST)

 Satisfies: a university graduation requirement–global studies.

-The course provides a critical overview of the field of global communications and examines its main theoretical concepts and practical cases.
-The course introduces the students to the psychological, social, political and economic dimensions of global communications and their relationship with cultural and technological processes.
-The course will help the students to become more critical consumers of global news.
+Provides a critical overview of the field of global communications and examines its main theoretical concepts and practical cases.
+Introduces the psychological, social, political, and economic dimensions of global communications and their relationship with cultural and technological processes.
+Covers how to become more critical consumers of global news.

 CMST 360.
 BECOMING OTHER-CENTERED.
 3 Credits.